leelakrishna1436/Cats-vs-Dog-Classification/README.md

-i have done this project .
-When the output displays as 1 It is dog and  if o it is  cat
+I have Done this project using Google Colab and a dataset for dog and cat images